kitahara-saneyuki/osm_parser/README.md

 The output can be found at `data/<region>/output` folder, with 3 CSV files:

-- Node: 2 columns, latitude / longitude coordinate for each node.
+- `node`: 2 columns, latitude / longitude coordinate for each node.
 The column number is node ID (start from 0).
-- Graph: 3 columns: head -> tail of node ID, and the time_cost (in milliseconds).
+- `graph`: 3 columns: head -> tail of node ID, and the time_cost (in milliseconds).
-- Max node ID: the max ID for nodes.
+- `max_node_id`: the max ID for nodes.

 #### VSCode Python Interpreter Set up